create-go-app/cli/README.md

              -d bitbucket.org/user/my-database-container-template
 ```

-> 🔔 Please note, that `https://` protocol will add automatically!
+> 🔔 Please note: the `https://` protocol will add automatically!

 ## 🤔 FAQ

-**What do you use to automate the server deployment process?**
+**— What do you use to automate the server deployment process?**

 Each project is created with the required set of configs to start the build and deployment process on the production server or local machine.
 We use a helpful tool, called **[Ansible](https://docs.ansible.com)** for automate this.